 Malaysia, with its good physical infrastructure system, export (varied) sector, fin tech, and professional services, is currently aiming towards global competitiveness and employee management.
-As a result of the changing employee behaviour and management landscape, there is a need for small businesses to develop strategies with which to cope with the current changes and demands with employee management.
+As a result of the changing employee behavior and management landscape, there is a need for small businesses to develop strategies with which to cope with the current changes and demands with employee management.

-The Need to Maintain your Employees
+The Need to Maintain Your Employees

 Resources invested in recruiting and onboarding new employees, does undoubtedly impact operational expenses.
 The reputation of your company could even be at stake.
 What is obtained in the best companies today is that managers are evaluated based on their hiring and retention of great talent.
 As a good manager or business owner then, you should strive to keep your team committed and engaged.